LogtalkDotOrg/logtalk3/tools/lgtunit/NOTES.md

 		get_char(_Char),
 		^^text_input_assertion('werty', Assertion).

-As you can see in the above example, the testing pattern consist on setting the input for the predicate being tested, calling it, and then checking the results.
+As you can see in the above example, the testing pattern consists on setting the input for the predicate being tested, calling it, and then checking the results.
 It is also possible to work with streams other than the current input/output streams by using the `lgtunit` predicate variants that take a